mosentok/TrendingGiphyBot/README.md

 ### SetRandom

-Want the bot to post a random gif if there's no new trending one?
+Want the bot to post a random GIF if there's no new trending one?

 ```
 !SetRandom On